 It is time to update all of your light bulbs if you have not done it already.
 You can switch to Compact Fluorescent (CFL) bulbs or Light Emitting Diode (LED) bulbs.
 Both options are energy-efficient, and buying them will help you reduce your overall monthly expense on lighting.
 Replacing a normal 60-watt light bulb with a 14-watt LED can save about $1 per month.
 This might not sound exciting at first, but you will know the difference soon.
 You can compare the reviews and prices to see which option suits you best before purchasing because a little research will take you a long way.

-Furthermore, you should also ensure that all appliances are in good working conditions to save up on future repairs.
+Furthermore, you should also ensure that all appliances are in good working condition to save up on future repairs.

 Unplug Unused Electronic Devices and Appliances